 The last bit is something not every clinic does: They do a test after they give me eye drops to relax and widen my pupils.
 There’s a 1 in 100 chance that the pupillary muscles conceal your real diopters!
 Daniel told us about a patient that had 1 diopter less due to her pupils and they only discovered it after this last pre-exam.
 This was also the reason she had always had problems with migraines and other issues with her prescription glasses!

 Most of the clinics don’t do this pre-exam, because laser surgery isn’t possible on the eyes for at least 24 hours after you receive the eye drops that paralyse the muscles of your pupils.
-And most of the clinics to the surgery right after the pre exam.
+And most of the clinics perform the surgery right after the pre-exam.
 So they skip this – rather important – part of the pre-exam.
 NeoVizia decided to do this extended pre-exam, which means that you’ll have to stay one night in Bratislava, because the surgery can only happen the next day.

 After the pre-exam